airsoftnorge/TECP/README.md

 Modifiers:
 * Customizable capture time.
 * Optional buzzer for audible capture.
-* Permanent capture (default).
-* Self resetting to initial color after a set amount of time.
+* Optional: Revert to original color after x time (Default is permanent and requires a re-capture to revert to other colors)

 ### Mode: Spawn